mywdka/words-on-a-string/README.md

 This is the repository for the interactive syllabus of *words-on-a-string*, the interaction station's course on animated and interactive text on the web.

-The syllabus is live at: [mywdka.github.io/words-on-a-string]
+The syllabus is live at [mywdka.github.io/words-on-a-string](mywdka.github.io/words-on-a-string)

 ## Index
 [**Slide_01**](https://mywdka.github.io/words-on-a-string): Title